Families of MAX crash victims call for plane to be “fully recertified”

 Rep. Garret Graves, R-La., the top Republican on the panel, stopped short of embracing the calls to treat the MAX like a new aircraft, but said “every single step in this process will be thoroughly examined” and that “the process that was used to certify this aircraft will not in any way be used to unground this aircraft.”

-For now, thousands of MAX jets around the world remain grounded.
+For now, hundreds of MAX jets around the world remain grounded.
 In the U.S., airlines have removed the aircraft from their schedules through early November.

 Njoroge also joined a chorus of U.S. lawmakers, family members and independent analysts who have criticized the latitude that FAA provided to Boeing in the certification process for the MAX.